wx-chevalier/Awesome-Lists-and-CheatSheets/Infrastructure/Cloud/K8s/K8s-OpenSource-List.md

 ## Cluster Management

 - [fleet #Project#](https://github.com/rancher/fleet): Manage large fleets of Kubernetes clusters.

-- [oneinfra #Project#](https://github.com/oneinfra/oneinfra): oneinfra is a Kubernetes as a Service platform.
-It empowers you to provide or consume Kubernetes clusters at scale, on any platform or service provider.
-You decide.

 - [Crossplane #Project#](https://crossplane.io/): Crossplane is an open source Kubernetes add-on that enables platform teams to assemble infrastructure from multiple vendors, and expose higher level self-service APIs for application teams to consume, without having to write any code.